Still Working For Allah

 After that, here is a practical guide for every one of us: follow the example of Rasulullah, Sallallahu Alaihi wa Sallam.
 But here alas is where many Muslim stalwarts falter and slip.
 Many of them seem to think this primarily means wearing certain type of clothes and eating certain type of food and adhering to certain type of formal worship routines.

 Yes, all of that too.
 But there is more to it than that.
-Following the Rasul, Sallallahu Alaihi wa Sallam, means trying to be the best human being in your family, in your neighbourhood, in your community, in your town, in your region, in your society – well, I will not say in the whole world, but that is what it means.
+Following the Rasul, Sallallahu Alaihi wa Sallam, means trying to be the best human being in your family, in your neighborhood, in your community, in your town, in your region, in your society – well, I will not say in the whole world, but that is what it means.
 Therefore, that is what you need to try to be when you become aware of your responsibility to work for Allah.

 Let me add a few more things from Qur’an and Hadith to this wonderful list of Iqbal’s – as if these things were not enough in and of themselves: